Chart Color Schemes

 Leumeah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of Leumeah, as estimated based on analysis of ABS updates and new addresses validated by AreaSearch, is around 10,281 as of November 2025.
-This reflects an increase since the 2021 Census, which reported a population of 9,992 people.
-The change is inferred from the resident population estimate of 10,262 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 48 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,538 persons per square kilometer, placing Leumeah in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 53.0% of overall population gains during recent periods for the suburb.
+The population of the Leumeah statistical area (Lv2) is estimated to be around 10,380 as of November 2025.
+This reflects an increase of 388 people since the 2021 Census, which reported a population of 9,992 people.
+The change is inferred from AreaSearch's estimate of the resident population at 10,315 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 48 validated new addresses since the Census date.
+This results in a population density ratio of 2,563 persons per square kilometer, placing Leumeah (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration, contributing approximately 53.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Leumeah is anticipated to increase by 458 persons to 2041, reflecting a gain of 4.1% in total over the 17 years.
+Anticipating future population dynamics, lower quartile growth is anticipated nationally, with Leumeah (SA2) expected to increase by 455 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.1% in total over the 17 years.

 Frequently Asked Questions - Population